 The western coast of Ireland is home to some of the island’s most stunning scenery with emerald green pastures, dramatic mountains, and majestic coastlines.
-The perfect home base for exploring the area is Killarney, a town on the shore of Lough Leane, one of the famous lakes of Killarney National Park.
+Killarney is the perfect home base for exploring the area, a town on the shore of Lough Leane, one of the famous lakes of Killarney National Park.
 The town itself has quite a bit to offer, from shopping and dining, to hiking and cycling, with a lot of Irish history thrown in for good measure.
 These are some of the best things to do in Killarney that shouldn’t be missed.

 Why Killarney, Ireland Needs to Be Your Next Vacation Destination